takhtart/Piraten-Kapern/logbook.md

 Began ReRoll Implementation in Player.Java

 #Jan 16, 2023

 Finished ReRoll Implementation (Tested And Working) - Full Turn Can Now Be Simulated Implemented 2 Players Within PiratenKarpen.java Removed Unnecessary Imports From PiratenKarpen.java and formatted output Set Score, Skull and CurrentRoll Variables To Private so they cannot be modified outside the Player Package, Minor Formatting To End Turn Statement (Player.java)
+Begin Implemetation of Game Winning Trigger (Game ends with one of the players scores 6000 or more points) Fixed Score Resetting In Player.Java When Game Runs Implemented Win Counter Variables For Both Plyaers Simulated 1 Game